brookshelley/brookshelley.github.com/content/books.md

 **Earthlings** — Sayaka Murata

 Wow, this was initially pretty straightforward, and then went deep into the weird zone.
 Murata is so good at writing.
 Between this and the Convenience Store Woman, I think she’s one of the best surrealist fiction authors working.
 Very highly recommended, and hard to put down.

+**God Emperor of Dune**

+Truly strange.
+The series is wilder every book.

 **The City We Became** — NK Jemison